Signal Snapshot

 Wheat’s 15% move produces a +14.2% WEAT response and modest +5-6% gains for commodity traders like ADM.
 The losers are clear: bakery manufacturers face -7% average impacts, with packaged food companies like Kellanova averaging -5%.
 Fast food is more insulated but still registers -3% on average.

 Geopolitical alert: Russia/Ukraine together produce ~30% of global wheat exports.
-Any geopolitical escalation in the Black Sea region is an immediate buy signal for WEAT and ADM, and a hedge trigger for food manufacturing stocks.
+Any geopolitical escalation in the Black Sea region is a major risk-monitoring trigger for wheat-linked ETFs, agribusiness names, and food manufacturers.